-2.5 Any person whose interests are affected by a relevant decision may apply for review of the decision.
+2.5 Any person whose interests are affected by a relevant decision, and not just the person who sought it, may apply for review of the decision.
 The basis on which the Panel will review a decision is set out below, and the grounds for an application for review should address those matters.
-Of course, an applicant may also submit that ASIC's decision making process was flawed under administrative law, but that is not enough of itself for the Panel to vary an ASIC decision or make a decision in substitution.
-An applicant must make a case that the Panel should substitute a different decision, or give a direction which will lead to ASIC making a fresh decision in a different way.
+Of course, an applicant may also submit that ASIC's decision making process was flawed under administrative law, but that is not enough of itself for the Panel to vary an ASIC decision or make a decision in substitution.3 An applicant must make a case that the Panel should substitute a different decision, or give a direction which will lead to ASIC making a fresh decision in a different way.